-- FACTS: People who self-harm generally do not want - to die and use self-harm as a way to cope.
-People who self-harm are usually trying to let others
+- People who self-harm generally do not want to die and use self-harm as a way to cope. - People who self-harm are usually trying to let others know that they need help.

 SPOTTING THE SIGNS OF SELF-HARM IN A FRIEND 👁